woocommerce/wc-api-dev/README.md

 Endpoints are located in the `api/` folder.
 Endpoints inherit from the stable version of the endpoint.
 If you need to change the behavior of an endpoint, you can do so in these classes.
 You can also introduce new endpoints by adding them to the root plugin file [wc-api-dev.php](https://github.com/woocommerce/wc-api-dev/blob/master/wc-api-dev.php) (mirrors core's [class-wc-api.php](https://github.com/woocommerce/woocommerce/blob/master/includes/class-wc-api.php)).

 phpunit tests for the API are located in the `tests/unit-tests/` folder and are also merged and shipped with WooCommerce core.
 You can use the same helpers/framework files that core uses, or introduce new ones.

+Run tests using `phpunit` in the root of this folder.
+Code coverage reports can be ran with `phpunit --coverage-html /tmp/coverage`.

 ## Translation